Fauzan-azim/esp8266-vending-machine/README.md

 + Generating QRCODE
 + Scan QRcode for Payment

-## Libraries & Framework
+## Libraries, Framework & Other
 - Bootstrap
+- PHPQrCode
 - PHPMailer
-- PHPQrCode
+  > only runs for fellow localhost and it is a function not library